Heartbeat (Buddy Holly song)

 "Heartbeat" is a rockabilly song originally recorded by Bob Montgomery and credited to Norman Petty.
 It was recorded most famously by Buddy Holly in 1958.
 The B-side of the single was "Well...
 All Right" (Buddy Holly, Norman Petty, Jerry Allison, Joe Mauldin).
-"Heartbeat" reached the UK top 10 twice.
-Firstly in 1975 for Showaddywaddy at number 7 and again in 1992 for Nick Berry, recorded as the theme to the television series Heartbeat and reached number 2.
+"Heartbeat" reached the UK top 10 twice: once in 1975 for Showaddywaddy at number seven and again in 1992 for Nick Berry, recorded as the theme to the television series Heartbeat, which reached number two.

 Hit versions

 "Heartbeat" was the second to last of Holly's singles to be released during his lifetime.
 It was a minor hit in the United States, reaching number 82 on the Billboard Hot 100 chart.

-Holly's single had more chart impact in the UK, reaching number 30 in January 1959 and again upon its reissue in April 1960.
-In the interim between the two UK chartings of the Holly original, a remake by the Dale Sisters (catalogue number HMV POP 710) reached number 33 in the UK.
+Holly's single had more chart impact in the United Kingdom, reaching number 30 in January 1959 and again upon its reissue in April 1960.
+In the interim between the two UK chartings of the Holly original, a remake by the Dale Sisters (His Master's Voice POP 710) reached number 33 in the UK.

 "Heartbeat" subsequently reached the UK top 10 twice.
-Firstly in 1975 for Showaddywaddy, number 7 that September, and again in 1992 when Nick Berry's version, recorded as the theme to the television series Heartbeat, in which he starred, reached number 2 that June.
+Firstly in 1975 for Showaddywaddy, number seven that September, and again in 1992 when Nick Berry's version, recorded as the theme to the television series Heartbeat, in which he starred, reached number two that June.
 Tommy Allsup played the lead guitar part on the recording.